 Many freelance writers attend networking events in order to get the word out about their services and to land new clients.

 Networking is all about making quality connections with other people.
-In this post we’ll examine how you can make good impressions on the people you meet face-to-face and increase the probability that you can do business together.
+In this post we’ll examine how you as a freelance writer can make good impressions on the people you meet face-to-face and increase the probability that you can do business together.

 11 Networking Tips for Freelance Writers

-Pick the formal events (a chamber mixer, for example) and informal events (a party) that are most likely to bring you new clients.
-If you are a very busy person, you must carefully pick what you do: think about your likely return on your time investment.
+Pick the formal events (a chamber mixer, for example) and informal events (a party) that are most likely to bring you new writing clients.
+If you are a very busy person, you must carefully pick what you do: think about the likely return on your time investment.

 It’s always better to be a bit overdressed than underdressed, especially for more formal events.
 I find that casual business attire works well nearly everywhere.
-For me this is usually a pair of nice slacks and an attractive button-down or knit shirt, along with comfy dress shoes.
+For me this is usually a pair of nice slacks and an attractive button-down or knit shirt, along with comfy dress shoes (typically loafers).

 3. Give People Your Business Card

-Your business card should be attractive, should explain what type of writing you do, and should contain ways to contact you, with your phone number and e-mail address most important, along with the URL of your website, if you have one (and you should).
+Your business card should be attractive, should explain what types of freelance writing projects you do, and should contain ways to contact you, with your phone number and e-mail address most important, along with the URL of your website, if you have one, or your LinkedIn profile.